rehierl/node-tree-outliner/3-basic-design/3-1-0-design-2.md

 ## closed state

 Any section must eventually end at some point.
-By default, that point is reached when the root node of the process is being exited.
+By default, that point is reached when the root node of the tree is being exited.
 That is, because the root node has no node that is subsequent to it.

 This default case is obviously insufficient, because the very last node of